jimpil/rapio/README.md

 ## What
 A tiny library for doing parallel IO against local files in Clojure.
-It's all based on `java.io.RandomAccessFile`.
+It's all based on `java.io.RandomAccessFile`, and predicated on the fact that pretty much nobody uses mechanical hard-drives (HDD) anymore.

 ## Where
 FIXME